2ndSightLab/ai-tracker/fixed.md

 # Fixed Issues

+6/4/2026 9:03 PM Going to give automode another chance

+🟢 Previously I asked it to rename an instance step and it also renamed a file to match the step I didn't ask it to change that references a file in another project.
+That caused me to scratch my head for a while until I figured it out.
+There was no file not found error or configuration confirmation so I added that.

+🟢 This is from a prior update.
+Why does th emodel alwasy put so many ../../../tmp instead of just /tmp?

 6/4/2026 2:27 Let's go.
 Unlocking and logging in.

 🟢 Ensure the bucket deploy lambda is deployed to every account to deploy the log buckets.
 I had to spend a lot of time gettng the model to do this in a way that would result in good code.